-Law Student Supplemental – Law students who participated in the Law Student Registration Program and are now preparing to sit for the written exam should follow these instructions.
+Supplemental – Law students who participated in the Law Student Registration Program and are planning to sit for the upcoming exam.

-First Time Louisiana Applicant – Anticipated law school graduates who did not timely register in the Law Student Registration Program, recent law graduates, members of another bar, or non-members whose NCBE Application for Character Report is received more than one year after juris doctor is awarded, should apply as a First Time Louisiana Applicant.
+First Time Louisiana Applicant – Anticipated law school graduates who did not timely register in the Law Student Registration Program, recent law graduates, members of another bar, or non-members whose NCBE Application for Character Report is received more than one year after juris doctor is awarded.

-Reapplications – Only applies to applicants who have previously applied to sit for the Louisiana Bar Examination.
-If your most recent NCBE Application for Character Report is less than two years old, complete the Bar Examination Application and Affidavit according to the instructions.
+Reapplications– Applicants who have previously applied to sit for the Louisiana Bar Examination.
+If your most recent NCBE Application for Character Report is less than two years old, complete the Bar Examination Application and Affadavit according to the instructions.
 All other re-applicants must submit an NCBE Application for Character Report.

 |Committee On Bar Admissions